Heatblur-Simulations/f-4e-manual/src/procedures/landing/landing.md

 Wet or icy runway conditions pose severe problems in directional control and braking effectiveness.
-On wet runways, these problems are primarily the result of hydroplaning where the tire rides on a thin layer ofwater and produces little or no traction.
+On wet runways, these problems are primarily the result of hydroplaning where the tire rides on a thin layer of water and produces little or no traction.
 The probability of hydroplaning increases with increased water depth, increased ground speed, decreased tire pressure and decreased tire tread depth and is also affected by runway surface texture and tire tread design.
 Hydroplaning can occur on runways which appear only damp if severe braking is applied at high speeds.
-Hydr.oplaning and glare ice present essentially the same problems.
+Hydroplaning and glare ice present essentially the same problems.
 Due to the reduced directional control, all landings on a wet or icy runway should be made utilizing a crosswind technique.